cvxr/CVX/doc/solver.rst

    running ``cvx_setup``.

 2. Special, "CVX-locked" versions of Gurobi and MOSEK have been included with the non-redistributable CVX packages.
-These solvers must be unlocked with a :ref:`CVX Professional license <licensing>`, and they work *only* with CVX.
+These solvers require a :ref:`CVX Professional license <licensing>`, and they work *only* with CVX.
-   If you wish to use them outside of CVX, you will need to download their full versions from their respective vendors.
+   If you wish to use them outside of CVX, you will need to license their full versions from their respective vendors.
 We have created special sections in this user guide for using Gurobi and MOSEK with CVX: